The Death of Traditional Vows (& A Few Tips On Writing Your Own!)

-When planning for a wedding, vows often either seem completely overlooked or a big source of stress from the start.
-Not only do you have to listen, remember, and repeat a bunch of words in front of hundreds of people, but you’re expected to speak them flawlessly!
+When planning for a wedding, often wedding vows either seem completely overlooked or a big source of stress from the start.
+Not only do you have to listen, remember, and repeat a bunch of words in front of hundreds of people, but people expect you to speak them flawlessly!
 (Side note, if you haven’t seen the video of the guy saying “waffley wedded wife” instead of “lawfully wedded wife,” do yourself a favor and go watch it here.)

-I’m not sure if that video struck fear in the minds of the newlyweds to follow or what exactly happened, but it seems like recently, the traditional vow is dying a slow death.
+I’m not sure if that video struck fear in the minds of the future newlyweds or what exactly happened.
+But it seems like recently, the traditional wedding vow is dying a slow death.

 Nearly every wedding I’ve been to within the last three years (including my own) did not include the familiar words.
 Instead, those 3-5 minutes were full of words directly from the bride and groom.

-My husband and I chose to ditch the “to have and to hold, from this day forward, for better, for worse…” etc., because it was not as meaningful to us as what we wanted to promise each other.
+My husband and I chose to ditch the “to have and to hold, from this day forward, for better, for worse…” etc. It was not as meaningful to us as what we wanted to promise each other.
 So instead, we came up with our own list of vows we wanted to make and chose to speak those instead.

 But here’s the issue… most of the weddings I mentioned earlier – to put it lightly – didn’t actually have any vows.